sorennelson/MediaRecommendation/README.md

 # MovieRecommendation
-A Collaborative Filtering application that uses rankings from MovieLens to recommend movies to users.
+A media recommendation application that uses rankings from MovieLens and Goodbooks to recommend movies, and books to users.

 ## TODO
+- [ ] Fix Predictions
+- [ ] Top n recommendations
-- [ ] Clean up code structure
+- [ ] Put RM into separate library
-- [ ] Incorporate Books
+- [ ] Move data to database
-- [ ] Fix Recommendation Model
+- [ ] Incorporate Music
 - [ ] Finish UI